zextras/tech-doc/source/carbonio-ce/installation.rst

 Installation
 ============

-The single server installation is organised in steps, some of which are preliminary configuration tasks, and some is optional.
+The installation is organised in steps, some of which are preliminary configuration tasks, and some is optional.

 .. div:: sd-fs-5